cgwire/kitsu/docs/getting-started-advanced/README.md

 The **Add preview** pop-up opens and asks you to choose a file.

 You can navigate through the pictures uploaded.

 You can change the preview order if you click on the number, then drag and drop them.

 ![preview drag drop](../img/getting-started/multiple_preview.png)

-To delete an additional preview, you need to enlarge the comment panel by draging it and click on the numbers of versions.
+To delete an additional preview, you need to enlarge the comment panel by dragging it and click on the numbers of versions.

 ![enlarge comment section](../img/getting-started/enlarge_comment.png)